Toronto is the most populous city in Canada, it’s also one of the priciest places to buy a home.

 Can’t afford Grimsby?
 The next town down the QEW is beautiful fruit and wine country.
 The town of Lincoln is made up of several smaller communities, the largest of which are Beamsville, Vineland, and Jordan.

 Home to dozens of wineries, fruit farms, and greenhouses, Lincoln is a beautiful place to live and visit.
-With an average sale price of $460,825, it is far more affordable too.
+With an average sale price of $804,300, it is slightly more affordable.

 Welcome to the Garden City!
-St. Catharines is the least expensive stop we’re making along the QEW, with an average sale price of $358,530.
+St. Catharines is once again less expensive than the towns to the west with an average sale price of $619,800.

 Buying in nicer suburbs may end up costing more than their neighbouring the city centres, but you’re also getting a bigger house on a bigger lot.
 Still, prices generally go down the further down the QEW you travel, which is why more and more investors are looking at homes in cities like Hamilton and St. Catharines.

-With a $621,069 spread in pricing, it’s clear that location comes with a heavy price tag.
+With over a $600k spread in pricing, it’s clear that location comes with a heavy price tag.

 Photos courtesy of https://www.realtor.ca